FACK1/safa-shaima/README.md

 ### About:
 A website for searching about movies , allows users to search any movie they want and display information  and image  for its.
 ### User journey:
-In our app you can  search for your favourite movie by putting the name of it in the place of search and you can also add a movie through add button .
-- As a user I want to search for a movie name, the user will see details about movie.
+- As a user I want to search for a movie name  by putting the name of it in the place of search, the user will see details about movie.
-- As a user I want to add a moive .
+- As a user I want to add a moive through add button .
 ### Site Link in Heroku :
 [123Movies](https://moviesworkshop.herokuapp.com/)
 ### Site design :